hydroper/as3razen/todo/codegen.md

 * [ ] Implement `[Bindable(...)]` at class definitions
 * [ ] Implement `[Bindable(...)]` at variable definitions
 * [ ] Implement `[Bindable(...)]` at setter definitions

+## Embed

+No notes as of yet.

+## Conversions

+* [ ] Visit conversion values in the node mapping carefully and travel until the topmost value of the conversion and pass it as a parameter to the node visitor rather than just directly taking the semantic thing from the node's mapping.